-- Employment: French employment law is complex with a comprehensive Labor Code (Code du Travail), with little scope for individual negotiation. - Compliance: Compliance matters are key issues after the introduction of (i) the Sapin II Law relating to transparency and anti-corruption, which requires large corporates (with at least 500 employees and an annual turnover in excess of EUR 100 million) to implement compliance programs, and (ii) the duty of vigilance whereby a French company with more than 5,000 employees in France or more than 10,000 employees in France or abroad, must ensure reasonable measures to prevent human rights violations, severe physical or environmental damage, or health risks resulting from the activities of the company, the companies it controls directly or indirectly, and subcontractors or suppliers with which the company has established business relationships. - Data Protection: Data protection issues are becoming more important in light of the EU General Data Protection Regulation, which extends personal data protection and increases sanctions for noncompliance.
+- Employment: French employment law is complex with a comprehensive Labor Code (Code du Travail), with little scope for individual negotiation. - Compliance: Compliance matters have become key issues since the entry into force of (i) the Sapin II Law relating to transparency and anti-corruption, which requires large companies (with at least 500 employees and an annual turnover in excess of EUR 100 million) to implement compliance programs, and (ii) the Duty of Vigilance Law which requires French companies with more than 5,000 employees in France or more than 10,000 employees in France and abroad, to undertake reasonable measures to prevent human rights violations, severe physical or environmental damage, and health risks resulting from the activities of the company, the companies it controls directly or indirectly, as well as the subcontractors and suppliers with which the company has established business relationships. - Data Protection: Data protection issues are becoming more important in light of the EU General Data Protection Regulation, which extends personal data protection and increases sanctions for noncompliance.